 London Marathon Events celebrates Black History Month

-For the second successive year, the Virgin Money London Marathon took place during Black History Month – an annual commemoration of the history, achievements and contributions of black people in the UK.
+For the second successive year, the TCS London Marathon took place during Black History Month – an annual commemoration of the history, achievements and contributions of black people in the UK.
 People from many different backgrounds come together during this month to celebrate the positive role of black people in shaping our communities.

-In October 2020, the pandemic meant that the Virgin Money London Marathon could not take place in its usual format and instead the elite races took place on a closed-loop course around St James’s Park and the first virtual London Marathon was held.
+In October 2020, the pandemic meant that the TCS London Marathon could not take place in its usual format and instead the elite races took place on a closed-loop course around St James’s Park and the first virtual London Marathon was held.
 This was an incredibly challenging but very proud moment for us as a company, which provided us with some incredible memories that we will cherish forever.

 However, the event took place against a backdrop of months of pain and anguish for the black community following the murder of George Floyd in May 2020.
 Black Lives Matter protests around the world had sparked a commitment among many individuals and organisations to educate themselves about black history, heritage, and culture – as part of understanding racism and standing in solidarity against it.